The most important game may be the one you aren’t even seeing.

 How about this example: A committee comprised of five board members from short-term lenders (small town agriculture banks making operating loans to farms and ranches) and five board members from long-term lenders (small town agriculture banks making mortgage loans to farms and ranches) asked me to lead their committee.
 All of them were successful business owners who were member-owners in their local lenders.

-What happened in between?
+What happened in ten months?
 First, someone took ownership.

 This is the precondition to collaboration, team building, and team leadership: you must be willing to take 100 percent responsibility for the productivity of the group, regardless of your role in the group.